Tyrrrz/Tyrrrz.me/src/data/blog-posts/parsing-steam-market/Post.md

 It's a bit different than the previous one but it takes the same parameters.
 In fact, the base of this request is the item's listing URL we've inspected earlier.

-By setting `start` to `0` and `count` to `1` we are limiting the response to only one listing since we are only interested in the image, which is the same for all listings anyway.
+By setting `start` to `0` and `count` to `1` we are limiting the response to one listing since we are only interested in the image which is the same for all listings anyway.

 Finally, the fully-formed URL should look something like this:

 `http://steamcommunity.com/market/listings/730/AK-47%20%7C%20Redline%20%28Field-Tested%29/render?start=0&count=1&currency=1&format=json`

-A GET request with this URL will return a rather large JSON response that contains raw HTML inside:
+A GET request with this URL will return a rather large JSON response that contains raw HTML inside (I truncated most of it for brevity):

 ```json
 {